breard-r/acmed/README.md

 Long answer: At some points in a certificate's life, ACMEd triggers hook in order to let you customize how some actions are done, therefore you can use those hooks to modify any server configuration you wish.
 However, this may not be what you are looking for since it cannot proactively detect which certificates should be emitted since ACMEd only manages certificates that have already been declared in the configuration files.

+### How should I configure my TLS server?

+You decide.
+ACMEd only retrieve the certificate for you, it does not impose any specific configuration or limitation on how to use it.
+For the record, if you are looking for security recommendations on TLS deployment, you can follow the [ANSSI TLS guide](https://www.ssi.gouv.fr/en/guide/security-recommendations-for-tls/) (the english version might not be the latest version of this document, if possible use [the french one](https://www.ssi.gouv.fr/entreprise/guide/recommandations-de-securite-relatives-a-tls/)).

 ### Should ACMEd run as root?

 Running ACMEd as root is the simplest configuration since you do not have to worry about access rights, especially within hooks (Eg: restart a service).